FatimZahraELGAOUZI/LogRegGD/README.md

 ```sh
  objet <- fit(income ~  age + workclass + demogweight + gender, train, mode="batch", eta = 0.3, max_iter = 500, tol = 1e-3)
  ```
- You can also use a parallel programming to make execution faster.just add the ncores parameter and specify the number of cores to use
+ You can also use a parallel programming to make execution faster.
+Just add the ncores parameter and specify the number of cores to use:
  ```sh
  system.time(objet <- fit(income ~  age + workclass + demogweight + gender, train, mode="batch",eta = 0.3, max_iter = 500, tol = 1e-3, ncores = 3))
  ```